Programs like CCIAP provide an opportunity to raise the bar for the entire collision repair industry.

 We’ve seen a plethora of OEM certification programs introduced over the last several years and this, along with rapidly advancing vehicle technology has added significant cost and complexity to the collision repair process, requiring the investment in specific tools and training practices.

 No minimum standard

-And as of yet, despite this, there is still no minimum, brand agnostic repair standard across the province of Ontario.
-At AIA Canada, we have been working with the Ontario government, which is committed to address core issues related to the automotive sector.
+And as of yet, despite this, there is still no minimum, brand-agnostic repair standard across the province of Ontario.
+At AIA Canada, we have been working with the Ontario government, which is committed to addressing core issues related to the automotive sector.

 From our perspective as an industry association, the consultation activity with the government has focused on a minimal set of standards for collision repairers in Ontario and a mandatory accreditation process to ensure they are equipped with the right tools and training to safely and correctly repair today’s vehicles.